REPRESENTATIVE FLORA AND FAUNA OF SEYMOUR TOWNSHIP,

 Tatarian honeysuckle Lonicera tatarica invasive species M

-Hop-hornbeam Ostrya virginiana ironwood, eastern hophornbeam CFM
+Hop-hornbeam Ostrya virginiana ironwood, eastern hophornbeam CFSM

 Horsechestnut Aesculus hippocastanum chestnut (A.h. is a common urban import, native to the Balkans)